These guidelines are for all conference participants to encourage:

 These guidelines are suggestions, not mandates.
 We recognize that many of you have been attending ASHEcon conferences for many years and we would love if you drew on your vast own expertise and judgement to help us make the conference the best it can be.

-Below are specific guidelines for presenters, chairs and discussants.
+Below are specific guidelines for presenters, chairs, discussants, and poster presenters.

 GUIDELINES FOR PRESENTERS